NicoVIII/scripts/audiobooks/workflow.md

 1. Run `ffmpeg -i <input_file> -c copy <output_file>.mka`
 2. Use MKVToolNix header editor to add the cover image again (optional)

-3. Use `mka_to_opus.sh` to create the opus-mka
+## Create working copy mka

+For now I recommend using opus, if your devices support it because it offers great quality in small file sizes.

+1. Use `mka_to_opus.sh` to create the opus mka from your source mka (You can provide the bitrate as second parameter: I recommend using 32k bitrate for audiobooks and 64k für radio plays)
-4. Use MKVToolNix header editor to add the cover image again (optional)
+2. Use MKVToolNix header editor to add the cover image again (optional)